aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

 ![screenshot7](diagrams/project_create_page.png)

-  - And then "Create project"
+  - Click "Create project" to finalize the process.

 ### Manual Deployment of Service Catalog Stack
-Register the SageMaker Project Template from local development.
+Manually register the SageMaker Project Template from local development.

 #### Pre-requisites

-* If you have a mac machine with [Homebrew](https://brew.sh/) installed, you can use `scripts/install-prerequisites-brew.sh` to install the prerequisites and setup the python environment
+* For Mac machines with [Homebrew](https://brew.sh/) installed, use `scripts/install-prerequisites-brew.sh` to install prerequisites and set up the Python environment.

-1. This is an AWS CDK project written in Python 3.8.
-Here's what you need to have on your workstation before you can deploy this project.
-It is preferred to use a linux OS to be able to run all cli commands and avoid path issues.
+1. This AWS CDK project is written in Python 3.8.
+Ensure you have the following installed on your workstation (preferably a Linux OS to avoid path issues) before deploying this project:

    * [Node.js](https://nodejs.org/)
    * [Python3.8](https://www.python.org/downloads/release/python-380/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)